 TUHUA (MAYOR ISLAND)

-This dormant volcano has been largely protected from the public, so those who do get to visit really get to experience something special.
+This dormant volcano has been largely protected from the public, so those who do get to visit can really experience something special.

-The northern end of the island is a marine reserve, making it a perfect spot for snorkelling and diving, the warm ocean currents bring plenty of subtropical species.
+The northern end of the island is a marine reserve, making it a perfect spot for snorkelling and diving.
+The warm ocean currents bring plenty of subtropical species.

-The island is pest-free and home to an array of native birds, including bellbirds, tui, kaka, kakariki karaka, brown kiwi, and plenty more!
+The island is pest-free and home to an array of native birds, including bellbirds, tui, kākā, kākāriki karaka, brown kiwi, and plenty more!